 Free-range lamb rump steaks from New Zealand.
 A little more tender than the leg steaks, and rich in flavor.
 Super delicious and super easy.
 These can be cooked in the frying pan or on the grill.
-One pack of 500g (1.1lbs) contains 3-4 steaks, nicely trimmed and ready to cook.
+One pack of 500g (1.1lbs) contains 2 or more ready to cook steaks that may vary in size.
 Season with olive oil, sea salt, black pepper, and any other seasonings to your liking.
 Cook slowly to medium-rare for the best results.

 Our lamb comes from family-owned and operated farms and ranches in New Zealand only.
 Ethical raising has always been a cultural tradition in New Zealand.
 New Zealand lamb is internationally known for its superior quality and taste.
 Our New Zealand lamb takes it one step further: All-year free-range open pasture-raised, grass-fed lambs.
 Free of growth-promoting hormones and subtherapeutic use of antibiotics.